enzymejs/enzyme-matchers/packages/jest-enzyme/README.md

 expect().toContainMatchingElement('.foo');
 ```

-Assert that the given wrapper contains at least one match for the given selector:
+Assert that the given wrapper contains at least one matching element for the given selector.
+Matches against both host nodes like `<div>` and custom React components like `<MyComponent>`.

 ```js
 function User(props) {